Rolv-Apneseth/lib_game_detector/README.md

 ## Currently supported game sources

 - Steam
-  - Non-steam games are currently not supported
+  - Non-Steam games added as shortcuts are also supported.
+Make sure to restart Steam at least once for new shortcuts to be detected
 - Heroic Games Launcher (Legendary, Nile and GOG)
 - Lutris
 - Bottles